Bedford County DUI Bail Information

 • The refund: After your case concludes (whether through dismissal, plea agreement, or trial), you are typically entitled to a refund of approximately 90% of the bail amount.
 The court retains a small percentage to cover administrative fees.

 • Payment methods: Cash is almost always accepted.
-However, it's crucial to confirm with the jail whether they also accept cashier's checks or money orders.
+It's crucial to confirm with the jail whether they also accept cashier's checks or money orders.
 Personal checks are rarely accepted.

 • What it is: Hiring a licensed bail bondsman to post bail on your behalf.